emlun/factorio-blueprint-aligner/README.md

 The mod will by default print interaction feedback to the console to guide new users.
 This can be turned off in the mod settings.

+The blueprint alignment shortcut has an optional control input which is not set by default.

 Caveats
 ---